PlaybookPrompts & PlaybooksPersonal injury law

 When case-fit and retainer questions are answered more clearly, firms often get better consultations, fewer bad-fit calls, and stronger trust before intake even begins.

 Treat Personal Injury Answer Map as one operating piece, not a loose playbook.
-For personal injury law operators, a map of the case-fit, urgency, fee, and process questions personal-injury prospects actually ask should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For personal injury law operators, a map of the case-fit, urgency, fee, and process questions personal-injury prospects actually ask should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.